Building a Transport Package: The Right Way

 core/yourcomponent

 It's easy to get confused and edit the wrong file when you're working on the package.
-In addition, the objects created by Bootstrap or ImportObjects already exist in the Manager so you won't know whether they were installed by your packages or were already there.
+In addition, the objects created by Bootstrap or ImportObjects already exist in the Manager, so you won't know whether they were installed by your packages or were already there.

 Running Your Component

-There's a way around that, thanks to a method developed by Shaun McCormick, but you have to remember what you're doing or it's easy to get confused.
+There's a way around that, thanks to a method developed by Shaun McCormick, but you have to remember what you're doing, or it's easy to get confused.

 If you would like to actually run the code for plugins and snippets that your build script is packaging, you can create new System Settings with the paths and URLs for that version.
 Then in the code of your snippets and plugins, get that path with a line like this (this example has "mc." as a prefix — you would use your own prefix):